KAYNAK, ÇEVRE ve İKLİM DERNEĞİ (REC TURKEY)

 This website is mainly brought into existence and planned to serve in Turkish language.
-However please feel free to read about REC and REC Turkey history and visit our Head Quarter website from the REC HQ link.
+However please feel free to read about REC Turkey history and please do not hesitate to contact with us for further inquiries.

 REC Turkey works closely with all major stakeholders, including the government, NGOs, businesses and the financial sector.
 Thanks to its non-advocacy and non-partisan character, it has a neutral working relationship with all sectors and stakeholders.
 In addition to active work on projects, it contributes to ongoing national and international initiatives towards achieving the goals of sustainable development through its various support programmes.
 REC Turkey believes in the importance of the governance approach and multi-stakeholder participation in environmental decision-making processes.

 REC Turkey scope of work covers wide range of services and studies that includes:

 - Resource and Waste Management/Circular Economy: REC Turkey addresses the challenges associated with the negative environmental impacts generated by the use of natural resources; the rising costs of essential raw materials and minerals, their scarcity and price volatility; and the EU’s resource dependency.
 Activities cover the thematic areas of resource efficiency; waste and circular economy; industrial emissions and sustainable production; and eco-innovation.

 - Climate Change/Low Carbon Development: REC Turkey enhances the integration of climate policy requirements and commitments into national decision-making processes; and promotes sustainable, clean energy management and the rational use of natural resources to pave the way towards a low-carbon society.

 - Biodiversity/Nature Protection:REC Turkey actively promotes public participation and provides assistance in the designation and management of territories and sites with natural values, for example implementing projects on Natura 2000.